Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Limitations

 \section{Limitations}

-Despite the impressive performance on TAT-DQA~\cite{zhu2022towards}, our framework still has much room for future improvement, as shown in error analysis in Section \ref{error-analysis}.
-Also, the Multi-page Document Transformation technique we have developed for pre-processing multi-page documents is simple, and more effective methods are desired.
+Despite the impressive performance on TAT-DQA~\cite{zhu2022towards}, our model still has much room for future improvement, as shown in error analysis in Section \ref{error-analysis}.
+Also, the Document Transformation technique that we have developed for pre-processing multi-page documents is simple, and more effective methods are desired.
 For example, our model may not be applicable to the documents with a large number of pages (e.g., >50 pages).
-In addition, our framework is designed for the documents that contain different kinds of elements, such as numerical values and dates.
+In addition, our model is designed for the documents that contain different kinds of elements, such as numerical values and dates.
 This means it may have limited advantages over those with unique elements like pure textual documents.

-Furthermore, it may take 3-4 days to train our framework.
+Furthermore, our model has two major limitations on its discrete reasoning capabilities.
+First, the model is trained on TAT-DQA that is constructed with financial statements in the finance domain, which may result in limited applicability in other domains.
+Second, the types of discrete reasoning supported are restricted to those in the benchmark, which currently includes operations such as addition, subtraction, multiplication, division, counting, comparison, sorting, and combinations.